Stable machine-learning parameterization of subgrid processes for climate modeling at a range of resolutions

-\\ Before training the RFs, each output variable is standardized by removing the mean and rescaling to unit variance.
+Before training the RFs, each output variable is standardized by removing the mean and rescaling to unit variance.
 For output variables with multiple vertical levels, the mean and variance are calculated across all levels used for that output variable.

 We use $337.5$ days of 3-hourly model output from the hi-res simulation to calculate the features and outputs of the RFs.
 This model output was divided into a training dataset, validation dataset and a test dataset.
 The training dataset was obtained from the first $270$ days ($80\%$ of the data) of the hi-res simulation, the validation data set was obtained from the following $33.75$ days ($10\%$ of the data), and the test data was obtained from the last $33.75$ days ($10\%$ of the data).
-(After tuning the hyperparameters, we expanded the training dataset to include the validation dataset for use in the final training process of the RFs used in SAM.)
-In order to reduce the correlation between different samples in our datasets, at each time step that was used, we randomly subsample atmospheric columns at each latitude.
+After tuning the hyperparameters, we expanded the training dataset to include the validation dataset for use in the final training process of the RFs used in SAM.

+To make the samples more independent, at each time step that was used, we randomly subsample atmospheric columns at each latitude.
 For coarse-graining factors of x4, x8 and x16, we randomly select $10$, $20$ and $25$ longitudes, respectively, at each latitude for every time step.
 For x32, the amount of coarse-grained output is relatively limited and so we do not subsample.
 This results in test and validation dataset sizes of $972,360$ samples for x4 and x8, $607,770$ samples for x16 and $218,790$ samples for x32.
 The amount of training data used is one of the hyperparameters we tuned as described below.